vmleon/mysql-dataintegrator-datascience-workshop/lab0/README.md

 You just created an Oracle Cloud Free Tier Account.

-Additionally you sign in with your account.
+Additionally, you sign in with your account.

 ## Congratulations, you are ready for the next Lab!